MikhailKravets/mkdocs_puml/themes/catppuccin/README.md

 -----------------

-[Catppuccin](https://catppuccin.com/) color palette implementation for PlantUML diagrams.
+[Catppuccin](https://catppuccin.com/) color palette for PlantUML diagrams.

 ## How to use